Gathub22/code-analyzer/README.md

 - Tested in Python 3.13.0, but it should work in any Python 3.X version

 ## Contributing
+Found a bug?
+Please [open an issue](https://github.com/Gathub22/code-analyzer/issues/new/choose) to review it inmmediately.

 If you want to improve this code:
 - You should fork the main branch and work on your changes there.
 - Once you're done, create a PR.
+If it fixes a GitHub issue, link it.
 - If it's approved your changes will be merged into the main branch.

 If it's approved, your name, email address and merge commit link will be written into the CONTRIBUTORS file :)